peterb12/A-Tour-Of-Haskell/Week2.md

 So as you can see, if statements are pretty simple, but they have some drawbacks - in particular, if you need to nest several conditions in a row, they can be a bit hard to read.
 We'll learn some alternatives to `if` after your first homework.

 ## Homework 1: Nucleotides, Using If
-Let's write our nucleotide example.
+Write a program which, when given a nucleotide (such as 'A'), returns that nucleotide's complement (such as 'T').
+If the letter provided is not a valid nucleotide, return 'X'.

 It sounds pretty easy, doesn't it?
 The letter score example should give you a pretty good sense of how to proceed.
-Don't forget to handle the case where the input character is not one of the recognized nucleotides.

 Fill in the function `nucleotideIf` in the REPL, replacing the current return value ('Z') with a program that returns the proper value.